eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 Beacon blocks and aggregation/proofs are considered primary global topics to be propagated to every node on the network.

-- content of beacon blocks
-- more about the gossip mechanism
-- content of beacon agreegate and proof

-Attestation subnets are used to gossip individual attestations between clients included in a beacon committee.
-These committee nodes then aggregate the attestations and gossip them to the wider network to be included in future blocks.

 ## Why does the consensus client prefer SSZ to RLP?